-Colour half the melted white chocolate, then brush graphic stripes of chocolate onto the molds.
-Let each color set before you add the next.
-Go over some stripes twice or thrice to make the colors pop out.
+Colour half the melted white chocolate, if it’s vegan it’s been better because you are encouraging a more sustainable living, then brush graphic stripes of chocolate onto the moulds.
+Let each colour set before you add the next.
+Go over some stripes twice or thrice to make the colours pop out.

 - Step 4:

 Line a baking sheet with parchment.
 Melt and temper the milk chocolate.
-Half-fill one mold with the chocolate, then tip it this way and that to completely cover the mold.
+Half-fill one mould with the chocolate, then tip it this way and that to completely cover the mould.

 - Step 5:

-Scrape a palette knife across the mold to clean up the excess color.
+Scrape a palette knife across the mould to clean up the excess colour.
 Repeat the same with the other half of the egg.
-Set the molds on the lined sheet.
+Set the moulds on the lined sheet.
 Next, transfer to the fridge and leave to set for about 10 mins.

 - Step 6

-When the chocolate is solid, flex the molds to release gently.
+When the chocolate is solid, flex the moulds to release gently.
 You will soon see the air slowly creepy its way between the plastic and the shiny, hard chocolate.
 Heat oven to 180C/160C